Applications of the perturbation formula for Poisson processes to elementary and geometric probability: Strictly -stable laws

 Let $S_\sigma$ be the support of the spectral measure $\sigma$.
-The corresponding stable law is non-degenerate if $\cone (S_\sigma)$ has a positive $n$-volume.
-It is known that non-degenerate stable laws possess an infinitely differentiable density, see \cite[Sec.~3.2.4]{Press:72}.
+It follows from \eqref{eq:lpp} that the distribution of $\xi_\theta$ is supported by $\cone(S_\sigma)$: the distribution of the sum $\sum_{k=1}^m \Gamma_k^{1/\alpha} \epsilon_k$ is the convolution of distributions with densities.
+Thus it is non-degenerate if $\cone(S_\sigma)$ has a positive $n$-volume.
+Non-degenerate stable laws possess an infinitely differentiable density: the distribution of the first term $\Gamma_1^{-1/\alpha}\epsilon_1$ in \eqref{eq:lp} has density with integrable derivatives of all orders implying that its convolution with $\sum_{k=2}^\infty \Gamma_k^{-1/\alpha}\epsilon_k$ can also be differentiated under the integral any number of times leading to expressions for the density derivatives.
+See also \cite[Sec.~2.3.4]{Press:72} for an alternative proof.

 We are now ready to formulate the main result of this section. \begin{theorem} Let $\xi_\theta$ be a \stas\ random vector with LePage representation~\eqref{eq:lp} corresponding to the spectral measure $\sigma=\theta\hat{\sigma}$ such that $K:=\cone (S_{\hat{\sigma}})$ has a positive $n$-volume.
 Then \begin{itemize} \item[\textsl{(i)}] The density $f_\theta$ of $\xi_\theta$ satisfies